patoline/patoline/src/glr/doc/doc.typ

   'a grammar -> blank -> 'a grammar
 ###

-The grammar returned by ``change_layout parser blank`` will only use the provided blank function and ignore the old one.

-Still, the is a problem at the beginning and at the end of the input.
-Blank function are called by the terminal of the grammar.
+The grammar returned by ##change_layout parser blank## will only use the provided blank function and ignore the old one.
+Since blank functions are called before every terminals, it is not clear whether the old blank function should be called before entering the scope of the ##change_layout##, and whether the new blank function should be called after leaing the scope of the ##change_layout##.

-The first optional argument ``old_blank_before`` (``true`` by default) will force using first the current blank function and before parsing a terminal, also the new one.
+The first optional argument ##old_blank_before## (##true## by default) will force using first the old blank function, and then the new one, before parsing the first terminal inside the scope of the ##change_layout##.

-Similarly, ``new_blank_after`` (``false`` by default) will forces to use the newly provided blank function once at the end of the parsed input (and the old blank function will be used too as expected before the next terminal.
+Similarly, ##new_blank_after## (##false## by default) will forces to use the newly provided blank function once at the end of the parsed input, and then the old blank function will be used too as expected before the next terminal.

 To parse no blank, use the following definition: